aundrelab/CodePathWorkshop/README.md

 Included in each python problem file:
   - Name of Problem
-  - Source (Website--Leetcode, InterviewBit, HackerRank, Kattis, other)
+  - Source (Website--Leetcode, InterviewBit, HackerRank, Kattis, other) --> if provided.
-  - Link to Problem
+  - Link to Problem --> if provided.
   - Instructions/Prompt
   - Example Inputs/Outputs
   - Pseudocode